Data Center Resources provides Hot Cold Aisle Containment Solutions, Air Sealing Products and Installation for small and large data centers.

 Cold aisle containment isolates the supply airflow from cooling units to create a uniform and highly controllable temperature at the server intake.

 Cold aisle containment systems (CACs) allows for all of the cooled supply air from the CRAC/CRAH units to be in direct proximity of the air intake of critical equipment.
 In addition, sealing the cold aisle prevents hot server exhaust air from re-circulating around to the server intake.
-This combination allows for precise control of the cold aisle air temperature.
-Increased control allows the data center manager to optimize the set point temperatures from cooling units.
+As a result, this combination allows for precise control of the cold aisle air temperature.
+Most noteworthy, increased control allows the data center manager to optimize the set point temperatures from cooling units.

 Hot Aisle Containment